chanbengz/SUSTech_CS_Notes/CS201 Discrete Math/README.md

 # Discrete Math (CS201)

-The course introduces the necessary mathematics knowledge for Computer Science.
+The course introduces the necessary mathematics knowledge for computer science.
 The scope spreads widely and therefore, it might not dive in too much.
-There is mountainous concepts and proofs but don't be scared.
-The best way to learn this course is to read the slides carefully and know the steps to solve the homework by heart.
+Don't let the flood of concepts and proofs scare you.
+The best way to learn discrete math is to read the slides carefully and know the steps to solve the homework by heart.

 ## About